vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part1.rst

 SmartApps declare preferences metadata that is used at installation and configuration time, to allow the user to control what devices the SmartApp will have access to.

-This is a configuration step, but also a secuirty step, whereby the users must explicitly select what devices the SmartApp can control.
+This is a configuration step, but also a security step, whereby the users must explicitly select what devices the SmartApp can control.

 Web Services SmartApps are no different, and this is part of the power of this approach.
 The end user controls exactly what devices the SmartApp